Home » Dinner » 15 Minute Garlic Fried Noodles

 chopsticks holding up noodles with scallions.

 I repeat.
 15 minute Garlic Fried Noodles.
 Also known as The Easiest Rice Noodle Recipe Eveerrrr.
-As a garlic-loving and rice noddle-loving family, this recipe is a staple in our house. make it all of the time.
-When we don't have time.
-When we're out of ideas.
+As a garlic and noodle loving family, this recipe is a staple in our house. make it all of the time.
+When we don’t have time.
+When we’re out of ideas.
 When we just want something we know we all will love.
+Not only is it made in just minutes, but this easy rice noodle recipe can be customized in so many ways!
+Add a protein.
+Add a veggie.
+Add both!
+The possibilities with these garlic noodles are endless!

 Ingredients Needed